Skip to content

 If prescribed, pick up a prescription for endometriosis treatment.

-We can send prescriptions to any local pharmacy and order tests to the lab nearest you.
+We can send prescriptions to any local pharmacy and order tests if appropriate to a lab near you.
+We can also provide a referral to a local OB-GYN if needed.

 Related conditions to endometriosis

 Fibroids are smooth muscle tumors that grow in the uterus.
 Fibroids are typically noncancerous.
-Fibroids and endometriosis can both reduce fertility in female.
-A study in 2011 suggest that symptomatic endometriosis tends to appear together with fibroids.
+Fibroids and endometriosis can both cause pelvic pain, heavy periods, and reduce fertility.

 Polycystic ovary syndrome is a hormonal condition.
 Specifically, females with PCOS have higher levels of androgens.
 Androgens are "male hormones" that can interfere with ovulation.
 Both PCOS and endometriosis have similar symptoms such as heavy menstrual bleeding and reduction in female fertility.